Pink Flowers

 Field Bindweed (Convolvulus arvensis)

 The nectar of the trumpet shaped flowers is popular with pollinators and its leaves are the food source for a number of moths including the White Plume Moth and the Convolvulus Hawk Moth.
-The Four-Spotted Moth larvae specifically target field bindweed preferring its buds and flowers
+The Four-Spotted Moth larvae specifically target Field Bindweed preferring its buds and flowers

 Hedgerow Cranesbill (Geranium pyrenaicum)